3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 4. Hosting remote Board meetings

-While we continue to monitor the situation, Condo Board meetings may continue to take place remotely if your Board chooses.
-BILL 53: SERVICE ALBERTA STATUTES (VIRTUAL MEETINGS) AMENDMENT ACT, 2021 allows meetings to be held by electronic means at the option of the Council.
+At this time, Condo Board meetings may continue to take place remotely if your Board chooses.
+BILL 53: SERVICE ALBERTA STATUTES (VIRTUAL MEETINGS) AMENDMENT ACT, 2021 allows meetings to be held by electronic means at the option of the Board.

 We’re flexible with our method of remote meeting delivery and prefer to find a medium where everyone feels comfortable!
-We love to hear how open our communities are with exploring online meetings – in fact, during a recent survey of our clients, 60% of them said they would consider virtual meetings even after the pandemic.
+We enjoyed hearing how our communities felt about online meetings - in fact, during a survey of Tribe clients, 60% of them said they would consider virtual meetings, which is why our team has adapted to the needs of our clients and continues to offer online council meetings.